Modern Slavery Statement

 Introduction

-iQ Student Accommodation is one of the largest providers of student accommodation in the UK.
-It has over 34,000 beds under management at 85 sites across the UK.
+iQ Student Accommodation is one of the largest providers of student accommodation in the UK, offering the best home away from home to over 35,000 students across 85 sites and 29 towns and cities.

 Speak Up Policy and training

 The policy is supported by an e-learning training module which provides staff with information about modern slavery and how to spot the signs as well as providing advice on what they should do if they have concerns.
-All new joiners to the organisation are required to complete the modern slavery e-learning training module within 6 months of joining the organisation and all employees are required to refresh their modern slavery training every 2 years.
+All new General Managers and Support iQers are required to complete the modern slavery e-learning training module within 28 days of joining the organisation and all employees are required to refresh their modern slavery training annually.

 Assessment of risk in the supply chain

 Our Procurement Department has identified the following categories of supplier where we believe there is a greater risk of modern slavery.
-These types of business tend to pay lower wages and rely on labour from outside the country to undertake their business:
+These types of business tend to pay lower wages and / or source goods or rely on labour from countries with a high risk of modern slavery:

 • Cleaning;